ipleiria-robotics/indoor_positioning_uwb/software/README.md

 1. **python teste1_los_generate.py** - loads the dataset file with the ranges acquired and runs the script to calculate the positions and store on another file.

-2. **python teste1_los_plot_result.py** - loads the range file again and analyse the error on the distances using the real ranges obtained from the real position.
-It generates plots to demonstrate the results.
+2. **python teste1_los_ranges_analysis.py** - loads the result dataset with the distance obtained and generate an analysis on the error using the real position to determine the real distances.
+Generates histogram plots to represent the error.

 3. **python teste1_los_plot_result.py** - loads the file with the results of estimated positions and determine the error comparin with the real position.
 It generates plots to help understanding the results.

-For the next test, the procedure was equal.
+For the next tests, the procedure is equal.

 Note: this scripts must be executed on the folder were they are.